Sleep Better During the Pandemic

 Insomnia Coach was created for everyone and is easy to use.
-It can be used as a standalone education and self-care tool, or as an addition to professional mental health care.
-This app is based on scientific research about how people can change their behaviors and thoughts to improve their sleep.
+It can be used as a standalone education and self-care tool or as an addition to professional mental health care.
+This app is based on scientific research about how people can change their behaviors and thoughts to improve sleep.

-Insomnia Coach is designed to be used daily for 5 weeks by following a Training Plan.
-Each morning, simply take a couple of minutes to log your sleep from the night before, and review the personalized feedback that you receive.
+Insomnia Coach is designed to be used daily for five weeks by following a Training Plan.
+Each morning, simply take a couple of minutes to log your sleep from the night before and review the personalized feedback that you receive.
 The tools in the app can be used at any time – when you’re looking for something to help you stay awake, relax before bed, or get back to sleep in the middle of the night.
 Once you complete the 5-week training plan, you can keep using the app to track your sleep and maintain good sleep habits.

 How it can help you

 If you have trouble sleeping, Insomnia Coach can help.
 With this app, you can decide what tools work best and develop a personalized sleep plan.
 The four main features include:

 Guided, weekly training plan to help you track and improve sleep

 Sleep Coach with tips and personal feedback about your sleep

 Interactive sleep diary to help you keep track of daily changes